akulbadami4/notes-app/README.md

 - `DELETE/api/notes/:id`: Delete a note by ID.
 - `POST/api/notes/:id/share`: Share the note with another user.
 - `POST/api/search?q=query`: Search for notes based on a query.
+- `POST/api/search/contextSearchText?q=query` Perfoms a semantic search based on the query.

 ### Authentication